Moka-Reads/QuickFetch/README.md

 ## A Library to Fetch well Quickly...

-> :warning: WORK IN PROGRESS AND NOT READY TO BE USED YET
+> :warning: WORK IN PROGRESS AND NOT READY TO BE USED FOR PRODUCTION YET

 This library is built to handle multiple requests within a `Client` (`reqwest` client which will handle it all under a Client Pool)
 , cache the response results, and handle these in parallel and asynchronously.